kubernetes-sigs/kube-scheduler-wasm-extension/README.md

 ## Motivation

-Nowadays, the kube-scheduler can be extended via [Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
-But, it requires non-trivial works:
-When you want to integrate your plugins into scheduler, you need to re-build the scheduler with your plugins, replace the vanilla scheduler with it, and keep doing them whenever you want to upgrade your cluster.

-In this project, we aim that users can use their own plugins by giving wasm binary to the scheduler, which frees users from the above tasks.

-Furthermore, programming language is no longer the problem anymore, you can use whatever programming language you like to build your own scheduler plugin.
+Today, you can extend the kube-scheduler with [Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/), but it is non-trivial.
+To customize the scheduler means writing Go, and a complicated build process.
+Once you've built your scheduler, you have deployment and configuration work to have your cluster use it.
+This isn't one time work, as it needs to be redone on every upgrade of your cluster.

+This project lowers that tension by making the default scheduler capable of loading custom plugins, compiled to WebAssembly (wasm).
+This removes the deployment burdens above.
+It also allows plugins to be written in languages besides Go.

 ## Community, discussion, contribution, and support